ansible-collections/dellemc.os6/README.md

-# The Ansible Network Collection for Dell EMC OS6
+# Ansible Network Collection for Dell EMC OS6

+## Collection contents

-This collection includes the Ansible modules, plugins and roles required to work on the Dell EMC PowerSwitch platforms running Dell EMC OS6.
+This collection includes the Ansible modules, plugins and roles needed to privision and manage Dell EMC PowerSwitch platforms running Dell EMC OS6.
 Sample playbooks and documentation are also included to show how the collection can be used.

-### Ansible modules
+### Collection core modules

-- **os6_command.py** — Run commands on remote devices running Dell EMC OS6
+- **os6_command.py** — Run commands on devices running OS6

-- **os6_config.py** — Manage configuration sections on remote devices running Dell EMC OS6
+- **os6_config.py** — Manage configuration on devices running OS6

-- **os6_facts.py** — Collect facts from remote devices running Dell EMC OS6
+- **os6_facts.py** — Collect facts from devices running OS6

-### Ansible roles
+### Collection roles

-Roles facilitate provisioning of device running Dell EMC OS6.
-These roles explain how to use OS9 and include os6_aaa, os6_bgp, os6_xstp, and so on.
-There are over 15 roles available.
+These roles facilitate provisioning and administration of devices running Dell EMC OS6.
+There are over 15 roles available that provide a comprehensive coverage of most OS6 resources, including os6_interface, os6_aaa, os6_bgp, and os6_xstp.
 The documentation for each role is at [OS6 roles](https://github.com/ansible-collections/dellemc.os6/blob/master/docs/roles.rst).

-### Playbooks

-Sample playbooks are included for provisioning device running Dell EMC OS6.
+### Sample use case playbooks

+This collection inlcudes the following sample playbook that illustrate end to end use cases:

-- [iBGP](https://github.com/ansible-collections/dellemc.os6/blob/master/playbooks/README.md) — Example playbook to configure iBGP between two routers with Dell EMC OS6 switches
+  - [iBGP](https://github.com/ansible-collections/dellemc.os6/blob/master/playbooks/README.md) — Example playbook to configure iBGP between two routers

 ## Installation

-Use this command to install the latest version of the OS6 collection from Ansible Galaxy.
+Use this command to install the latest version of the OS6 collection from Ansible Galaxy:

 ```
 ansible-galaxy collection install dellemc.os6

 ```
 To install a specific version, a version range identifier must be specified.
-For example, to install the most recent version that is greater than or equal to 1.0.0 and less than 2.0.0.
+For example, to install the most recent version that is greater than or equal to 1.0.0 and less than 2.0.0:

 ```
 ansible-galaxy collection install 'dellemc.os6:>=1.0.0,<2.0.0'